 - Roost Pockets: Basket-style roosting pockets are inexpensive and can be very cozy winter shelters for small birds.
 These pockets are typically made from woven thatch material such as straw, hay or wicker and despite their delicate appearance can actually be superbly insulated for winter birds.
 Adding a layer of wood chips to the interior of the pocket can help it be even more comfortable and warmer in winter weather.

-Ideally, the most bird-friendly backyard will provide several types of winter bird shelters so a large number of birds can be securely protected during cold weather and winter storms.
+Ideally, the most bird-friendly yard will provide several types of winter bird shelters so a large number of birds can be securely protected during cold weather and winter storms.

 Tips for Providing Winter Shelter

-- Protect all supplemental shelters from predators by removing perches and placing boxes or houses in isolated, safe areas.
+- Protect shelters from predators by removing perches and placing boxes or houses in isolated, safe areas.
 Use baffles if necessary to keep predators from climbing posts or poles.

-- Position brush piles, roost boxes and winter bird houses in areas sheltered from the wind and the heaviest snowfalls, such as putting them in a fence corner, alongside a shed or under eaves.
+- Position brush piles, roost boxes and winter bird houses in areas sheltered from the wind and the heaviest snowfalls, such as in a fence corner, alongside a shed or under eaves.

-- Provide insulating material in roost boxes, nesting pockets and bird houses such as wood chips, dry grass or nesting materials for birds to plug cracks and holes to retain body heat more efficiently.
+- Provide insulating material in winter bird houses and other shelters.
+Wood chips, dry grass or nesting materials can plug cracks and holes so birds will retain body heat more efficiently.

 - Prune landscaping in the spring rather than the fall so birds can take advantage of extra insulating spaces and natural cover throughout the winter.

-By providing shelter for backyard birds in the winter, it is possible to overcome the cold winds, icy rain and snow that claim many birds' lives in the winter months.
+With proper shelter for backyard birds, it is possible to overcome the cold winds, icy rain and snow that claim many birds' lives in the winter months.
 By providing suitable shelter and protecting it adequately, birders will enjoy a warm and happy backyard flock all winter long.